Manual Setup

 CI systems have support for caching between CI jobs on ephemeral runners:

-You can include a seeded trunk cache in a regularly updated image used for CI by running
+You can include a seeded trunk cache in a regularly updated image used for CI by running trunk check download

-, which will download all requirements to~/.cache/trunk
+, which will download all requirements to ~/.cache/trunk

 trunk check